-Indira Ekadasi occurs during the dark fortnight (krishna paksha) of the month of Aswina (September-October).
+Indira Ekadashi occurs during the dark fortnight (krishna paksha) of the month of Aswina (September-October).

-The glory of Indira Ekadasi is related in the Brahmavaivarta Purana.
-There Lord Krishna extols the Ekadasi to Yudhisthira by narrating the story of a devotee King named Indrasena.
+The glory of Indira Ekadashi is related in the Brahmavaivarta Purana.
+There Lord Krishna extols the Ekadashi to Yudhisthira by narrating the story of a devotee King named Indrasena.

-The Supreme Personality of Godhead, Lord Sri Krishna said, “If a person fasts on the holy Indira Ekadasi, all his sins are eradicated and his forefathers who may have fallen into hell obtain liberation.
-O best of kings, merely hearing about this sacred Ekadasi delivers the great merit of performing a horse sacrifice.
+The Supreme Personality of Godhead, Lord Sri Krishna said, “If a person fasts on the holy Indira Ekadashi, all his sins are eradicated and his forefathers who may have fallen into hell obtain liberation.
+O best of kings, merely hearing about this sacred Ekadashi delivers the great merit of performing a horse sacrifice.

 “In the Satya-yuga there lived a powerful king named Indrasena, who had vanquished all his enemies.
 His kingdom was called Mahishmati-puri.
 The religious King took good care of his subjects.
 Consequently, he was opulent with gold, grains, sons, and grandsons.
 He was deeply devoted to Lord Vishnu, constantly chanting His name, ‘Govinda!
 Govinda!’
 He had sincerely dedicated himself to the Absolute Truth.

 “One day, as King Indrasena presided over his assembly, the perfect preacher, Sri Narada Muni, descended amidst the gathering.
 The king greeted the exalted sage with folded palms, offered him a comfortable seat, washed his lotus feet, and spoke welcoming words.
 Narada Muni enquired from Maharaj Indrasena, ‘O king, are the seven limbs of your kingdom prospering?’”

 The seven limbs of a kingdom are the king himself, his ministers, his treasury, his military forces, his allies, the brahmanas, sacrifices, and the subjects.